-This may be you or a member of the team, but the information gathered so far will enable you to map campaigns that fit your audience and bring in the right clients.
+This might be you or a member of the team, but the information gathered so far will enable you to map campaigns that fit your audience and bring in the right clients.

 The focus comes down to two things: research and industry knowledge.

 You understand what challenges your clients face and what you are trying to help them with.
-So focus on this and build your campaigns around it.
+As so, you should focus on expertise and build your campaigns around it.

-Think about the challenge you are helping to solve and then think about how you will deliver that.
+Think about the challenge you are helping to solve and then reflect on how you will deliver that.

 If you are driving traffic from Search Engine Adverts then you might want a landing page with a Free eBook offer.
 If you are using social media you might want regular blog posts on the topic, that link back to a main page on the subject and then regular posts on social media with snippets of information from the posts.

-The key is it all links back to the campaign – on topic and geared around your Goals.
-To track this you will need some technology and Hubspot can help with this, from a planning and an execution point of view.
+The key is to have all content linking back to the campaign – on topic and geared around your goals.
+To track this you will need some technology and HubSpot can help with this, from a planning and an execution point of view.